-b1- Solve chemical problems using some data processing skills.

-b2- Interpret the given chemical data to identify the composition and chemical structures of inorganic and organic compounds b3- Design the preparation of solutions and examine the concentration.

-b4- Compare the different methods of spectroscopy.

-b5- Report and interpret experimental data
+- b1- Solve chemical problems using some data processing skills. - b2- Interpret the given chemical data to identify the composition and chemical structures of inorganic and organic compounds - b3- Design the preparation of solutions and examine the concentration. - b4- Compare the different methods of spectroscopy. - b5- Report and interpret experimental data c2- Relate the knowledge that the student acquired to study chemical structures of organic and inorganic compounds.

-On successful completion of the course, the student should be able to:

-c1- Prepare the concentrations of unknown solutions.
+- On successful completion of the course, the student should be able to: - c1- Prepare the concentrations of unknown solutions.